 Section I

 Name:

 Address:

 Telephone (Home/Cell): Telephone (Work):

 Email Address:

 Section II

-Are you filing this complaint on your own behalf: Yes 🔲 No 🗆
+Are you filing this complaint on your own behalf: Yes 🔲 No 🗖

-If you answered "yes" to this questi
+If you answered "yes" to this questi on, go to Section III.

 If you answered "no" please enter Name:

 the name and relationship of the Relationship:

-person you are filing the complaint
+person you are filing the complaint Relationship.

 against:

 If you are filing a complaint as a third party, please explain why in the

 space below:

 Have you obtained permission of the aggrieved party if you are filing on

-behalf of a third party: Yes \(\Pi\) No \(\Pi\)
+behalf of a third party: Yes □ No □

-Section III
+Section III 1

-I believe the discrimination I experienced was based on (check all that apply):
+I believe the discrimination I experienced v was based on (check all that apply):

-□ Race □ Color ☐ National Origin
+□ Race □ Color National Origin

 Date of Alleged Discrimination Date:

 (Month, Day, Year):

-Explain, as clearly as possible, what h nappened and why you believe you
+Explain, as clearly as possible, what h annened and why you helieve you

 were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who

+-

-discriminated against you (if known) as well as the names and contact
+discriminated against you (if known)

 information of any witnesses.
-If more space is needed please attach
+If more e space is needed please attach

 additional sheets to this form:

 Section IV

 Have you previously filed a Title VI complaint)?
 Yes □ No □

 Section V

 Have you filed this complaint with any other Federal, State, or local agency, or with any Federal or State court?
 Yes □ No □

 agency, or with any reactar or state court.
 Tes in two in

 If yes, please check and name all that apply:

 ☐ Federal Agency:

 □ Fadaval Caunti

 ☐ Federal Court:

 ☐ State Agency:

 ☐ State Court:

 ☐ Local Agency:

-Diago provide information about a contact name at the account
+Diagon provide information objects a contest regree at the account

-Please provide information about a contact person at the agency/court
+Please provide information about a contact person at the agency/court where the complaint was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI

 Name of agency complaint is against:

-Contact person:
+Contact was as a

 Title:

 Telephone number:

 Signature:

 Date:

 Please submit this form in person at the address below, or mail form to:

 Attn: Title VI Coordinator & City of Santa Fe EEOC Compliance Officer Human Resources Department (505.955.6602) Physical: 200 Lincoln Avenue Santa Fe, New Mexico 87504-0909

 Mailing: PO Box 909 Santa Fe, NM 87504